 AAUW at the United Nations

-AAUW is making sure that U.N. policies include women and girls, signing on to relevant documents, and even submitting research for the Commission on the Status of Women — a rare honor.
+AAUW makes sure that U.N. policies include women and girls, signs on to relevant documents, submits research, and hosts parallel events for the Commission on the Status of Women.

 Our Representatives at the United Nations

-When AAUW’s U.N. representatives walk through those impressive assembly halls, they’re at work — attending briefings, organizing events, and forming coalitions to take action on women’s issues like girls’ empowerment, human trafficking, and women’s opportunities in science, technology, engineering, and mathematics.
+When AAUW’s U.N. representatives walk through those impressive assembly halls, they’re at work — attending briefings, organizing events, and forming coalitions to take action on women’s issues.

-AAUW relies on a group of active members to represent us at the United Nations: an AAUW U.N. representative, two youth representatives, a former youth ambassador serving in an advisory capacity, and a girl advocate from the Working Group on Girls.
+AAUW relies on a group of active members to represent us at the United Nations: a U.N. representative, two youth representatives, a former youth ambassador serving in an advisory capacity, and a girl advocate from the Working Group on Girls.

 AAUW U.N.
 Representative